liquidctl/liquidctl/README.md

 _Changed in 1.9.0: liquidctl now uses a PEP 517 build system._

-When working on the project itself, it is sometimes useful to set up the local environment in way where it is possible to run the CLI and the test suite without building and installing a local package.
+When working on the project itself, it is sometimes useful to set up a local development environment, where it is possible to directly run the CLI and the test suite, without building and installing a local package.

 For this, start by installing [git] and any system-level dependencies mentioned in [Manual installation].
 Then, clone the repository and change into the